 - Opening your online bank accounts doesn’t fill you with dread.
 You feel proud of the number.
 There’s a slight flash of ‘omg what can I buy with this eh’, which disappears as quick as it comes.
 It became natural for you to ignore that feeling.

-- You transfer a portion of that money to your investment account, feeling proud and shit.
+- You regularly transfer a portion of that money to your investment account, feeling proud and shit.
 Related: What can you invest with RM1000?
 A quick guide

 - You generally feel proud of yourself for adulting right 🙂